Travel Iran on a Tailor-Made Tour

 Inspired by Joanna Lumley’s Silk Road Adventure

-While on location, she forged friendships with locals and unravelled the beauty of the Silk Road.
-Travel Iran with us, and you can take advantage of the months of painstaking research that Ants undertook to produce the show, from where you will go baklava tasting to which guest houses you stay in.
+Travel to Iran with us, and you can take advantage of the months of painstaking research that went into producing the show – from the best place to eat baklava to which guest houses you stay in.

 Flexible Departure: April to October

-If you’re interesting in taking on this itinerary – or travel Iran your own way – don’t hesitate to get in touch.
+If you’re interested in travelling to Iran, then don’t hesitate to get in touch.